cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 **Leaderboard on-the-go updating**

-You will need to add code to v2 to update the leaderboard after a game has been determined.
+Before thinking about the upgrade, you take care of the code as if your v2 was a new project.
+You need to add code to your v2 to update the leaderboard after a game has been determined.
 This means a lot of array sorting and information adjustment on the previous code.
 <br/><br/>

 <HighlightBox type="tip">